LUDevNet/Docs/docs/file-structures/segmented.rst

 Segmented Data (.sd0)
 ^^^^^^^^^^^^^^^^^^^^^

-.. note :: There is a decompressor available, see the :any:`tools` section.
+.. note:: There is a decompressor available, see the :any:`tools` section.

 | **[L:5]** - header, ‘s’-‘d’-‘0’-01-ff
 | repeated: